Hobby (HOU) to Galveston Shuttle

 Hobby to Galveston Shuttle Questions Answered

-Specific questions about the shuttle from Houston Hobby Airport to Galveston cruise terminals, hotels, and vacation rentals.
+Specific questions about the shuttle from Houston Hobby Airport (HOU) to Galveston cruise terminals, hotels, and vacation rentals.

 Where exactly is the pickup point at Hobby for the shared shuttle?